 Change Reward Systems

-Currently, working according to the standards of these Guidelines, including investing in transparency, openness, accessibility etc. is not appropriately rewarded, especially not when it takes away capacity from traditional ways of research.
-For the future, implementation of and adherence to the aforementioned practices must be rewarded, e.g. in reviewing, job employment and promotion.
+Currently, investing in transparency, openness, accessibility etc. is not appropriately rewarded.
+For the future, implementation and adherence to the aforementioned practices must be rewarded, e.g. in review-ing and job employment and promotion.

-Evaluations of scientists shall be based on both the significance and quality of their research as well as the process by which discoveries were made, not on where the results are published.
+Evaluations of scientists shall be based on both the significance and quality of their research as well as the process by which discoveries were made, not on where the results are published or where the research has been performed.
 Credit will also be given for generating useful data, authoring code or creating resources that can be reused by others.

 Communicate to Society